About Firepower Threat Defense Access Control Policies

 Some editing tasks may not require you to enter the edit mode.
 From the policy page, you can modify a condition in the rule by clicking the + button within that condition column and select the desired object or element in the popup dialog box.
 You can also click the x on an object or element to remove it from the rule.

-Edit a Firepower Threat Defense Access Control Policy
+Create or Edit a Firepower Threat Defense Access Control Policy

 Use this procedure to edit an FTD access control policy using CDO: